alemart/surgescript/docs/tutorials/tags.md

 You may also convey emotional states to objects using the following syntax:

 ```
-object "Good Day" :)
+object "Good Day" is "happy", "sunny" :)
 {
-    state "main"
+    ...
+}

+object "Good Night" is <3
 {
+    ...
 }
-}
 ```

-The object will then be tagged with the specified emoticon(s).
+The object will then be tagged with the specified emoticon.
 The following emoticons are available for your pleasure:

 Emoticon|Meaning
 --------|-------